zondiMaqina/chess/README.md

 A terminal based chess game programmed using Ruby as the last project from Odin Project

-> [IMPORTANT]
+> [!IMPORTANT]
-> be sure to to run `bundle install` in root directory to have the needed dependencies for game
+> be sure to to run `bundle install` in root directory to have the needed dependencies for game and run `ruby chess.rb` to start game

 At the moment, the game has limited features